High water advisory issued for Illinois River Basin

 Consult with the commercial flotation device operation used for the most up-to-date river and weather conditions before launching on a float trip.

-The Flint Creek stream gauge was reporting a flow approximately 4 1/2 times faster than normal Friday afternoon.
+The Flint Creek stream gauge was reporting a flow approximately 3 1/2 times faster than normal Friday morning.
 Swimmers and waders should avoid the low-water dam located below the U.S. Highway 412 bridge in southern Delaware County.

 “These higher flows can create an undertow below the dam than can trap swimmers and waders in a boil/re-circulating water,” said Fite.